 > Understand why alternative drill methods can be ineffective or impractical

-> Learn alternative methods using natural and artificial resources, such as water, glass and plastic
+> Learn alternative methods using natural and artificial resources, such as electricity and glass

 > Understand fire safety and impacts on the environment

-> Learn how to use a fire flint and other useful tools
+> Learn how to use a fero-magnesium rod and prepare tinder

 2. Identifying and Using Natural Resources